 Let me be perfectly clear: this isn’t about whether or not wearing a helmet is a good idea.
 This is about the best way to keep bikers safe.
 Preventing crashes from happening is what saves lives, and that should be the primary goal of any safety campaign.

-Focusing on helmet awareness takes funding away from more urgent initiatives, like getting all bikers to ride with lights at night, or making drivers aware of their responsibilities when sharing the road with bikes.
+Focusing on helmet awareness takes attention and funding away from more urgent initiatives, like getting all bikers to ride with lights at night, or making drivers aware of their responsibilities when sharing the road with bikes.
 (Boston’s recent campaign, for instance, cost the city $40,000.)

 Boston has already set an example for bike-friendly cities everywhere by expanding bike lanes, installing the Hubway system, and appointing a Bike Czar to represent the interests of cyclists.
 I want us to continue to be at the forefront of the movement towards more bike friendly cities.